deckhouse/virtualization/docs/USER_GUIDE.md

 Snapshots are designed to save the state of a resource at a particular point in time.
 Disk snapshots and virtual machine snapshots are currently supported.

-### Creating snapshots from disks
+### Creating disk snapshots

-The `VirtualDiskSnapshot` resource is used to create disk snapshots.
-It can be used as data sources for creating new virtual disks.
+The `VirtualDiskSnapshot` resource is used to create snapshots of virtual disks.
+These snapshots can serve as a data source when creating new disks, such as for cloning or information recovery.

-To guarantee data integrity and consistency, a disk snapshot can be created in the following cases:
+To ensure data integrity, a disk snapshot can be created in the following cases:

-- the virtual disk is not attached to any virtual machine;
+- The disk is not attached to any virtual machine.
+- The VM is powered off.
+- The VM is running, but qemu-guest-agent is installed in the guest OS.
+The file system has been successfully “frozen” (fsfreeze operation).

+If data consistency is not required (for example, for test scenarios), a snapshot can be created:

+- On a running VM without “freezing” the file system.
-- the virtual disk is attached to a virtual machine that is powered off;
+- Even if the disk is attached to an active VM.
-- the virtual disk is connected to a running virtual machine, an agent (`qemu-guest-agent`) is installed in the virtual machine OS, the operation to "freeze" the file system was successful.

-If integrity and consistency is not important, the snapshot can be performed on a running virtual machine without "freezing" the file system, for this purpose in the specification of the resource `VirtualDiskSnapshot` add:
+To do this, specify in the VirtualDiskSnapshot manifest:

 ```yaml
 spec: